-We will formally notify parents when it is decided that a pupil will receive SEN support.
+We will formally notify parents when it is decided that a pupil will receive or cease to receive SEN support.

 1.4 Assessing and reviewing pupils' progress towards outcomes

 We will follow the graduated approach and the four-part cycle of assess, plan, do, review.